LuisBlau/swc/README.md

 The server part of the application is a Node- / Express-Backend.
 The Frontend is a React application.
 Non Real-Time communication between front- & backend is handled via a REST-API.
 In-game logic-related communications & chat is handled via web sockets / Socket.io.

-You can find the live version of this project [here](https://www.vintagepoker.net/).

 ## Technologies Used

 ### Frontend: